brianhallerweb/javascript_concepts/README.md

-These are my notes on intermediate javascript concepts.
+These are my personal notes on javascript concepts.